cscart/docs/en/user_guide/payment_methods/paypal_commerce_platform.rst

 .. note::

-    CS-Cart uses `Connected path <https://www.paypal.com/lu/smarthelp/article/what-integration-methods-are-available-for-paypal-for-marketplaces-ts2126>`_ as an integration method with PayPal Commerce Platform.
+    CS-Cart uses `Connected path <https://developer.paypal.com/limited-release/commerce-platform/v3/seller-onboarding/upfront/>`_ as an integration method with PayPal Commerce Platform.
 This method requires business accounts from all vendors.

 Here is an instruction for vendors on how to connect their PayPal accounts:

 #.
 Open the **Vendors → Vendors** page.

 #.
-Click on the vendor’s name to open his settings.
+Click on the vendor's name to open his settings.

 #.
 Go to the **PayPal** tab.